Hong Kong Travel

 At various venues throughout Hong Kong.

-Tai Kok Tsui Temple Fair – 3 March
+Tai Kok Tsui Temple Fair – will it be held in 2023?

 The celebration at the Tai Kok Temple in Mongkok features a full day’s activities, complete with a fashion show, a grand parade, 18 dancing lions, and a 500-foot long illuminated dragon performing